brunoyin/folaris/README.md

 * dotnet core sdk 3.1 required
 * clone this repo
 * run: dotnet run
-* use folarusCli Powershell module to see it in action
+* use folarisCli Powershell module to see it in action

 ### Build/Publish as platform dependent to be used with a dotnet runtime Docker image